 210 Energy and the Environment.
-Fall (4), Spring (4).

-Sources, production, distribution, and consumption of energy are considered with special attention to alternative energy systemsincluding wind, solar, and geothermal-and conservation.
+Sources, production, distribution, and consumption of energy are attention considered with special to alternative energy systems-including wind, solar, and geothermal-and conservation.
 Environmental effects of air and water pollution also are considered.
 Experiments are conducted to aid in understanding the principles presented.
 Field trips to regional energy production facilities are included.

 Prerequisites: MATH 101 or high school algebra and EVST 100 or by permission.

 215 American Environmental Literature.
-Fall (4).

 Investigation of the ways in which American experience with nature is both shaped by and reflected through literary fiction and non-fiction as well as poetry.
-NU only.

 220 Physical Geography.
-Fall (4).

 Exploration of the physical geography of Earth by examination of lithospheric, atmospheric, hydrological, and biological processes.
-Laboratory includes field methods, topographic map reading, and in-depth discussion of these principles.
-Prerequisite: EVST 100 or by permission.
+Laboratory includes field methods, topographic map reading, and indepth discussion of these principles.

 225 California Plants: Taxonomy and Ecology.
-Spring (4).

 Exploration of the biodiversity of California plant life.
 Lectures focus on the varied physical environments and ecology of California plant communities.
 Laboratories delve into the intimacies of plant taxonomy and identification.
 Field-trip laboratories will afford first-hand experience with coastal, interior valley, montane and desert plant communities and their environments.
-Prerequisite: EVST 100 or by permission.
-Offered in alternate years.

 230 Biodiversity.
-Fall (4).

 Examination of global and local biodiversity and the causes and implications of biodiversity decline.
 Emphasis on threatened and endangered species and human activities related to the decline of species.
 This course is field-trip and project intensive.
-Prerequisite: EVST 100 or by permission.

 235 Environmental Impact Assessment.
-Fall (4), Spring (4).

 Comprehensive overview of environmental impact assessment.
 Federal and State legislative foundations governing the content and process of environmental review are examined.
 Culminates in preparation of an environmental impact report analyzing the potential impacts and mitigations.

 Prerequisite: EVST 100 and completion of a WA course.